-I have always enjoyed teaching and this has played a large part in my career.
-I have been a designer since leaving Winchester School of Art and lectured part time for 9 years at University and more recently as a qualified secondary school teacher specialising in design technology, but also teaching Art and a few other more academic subjects.
+Jan has been been a designer since leaving Winchester School of Art and lectured part time for 9 years at University and more recently worked as a qualified secondary school teacher specialising in Design Technology and Art.

 It is always a thrill to see ‘the light bulb’ moment and then watch the creative and development process.
-Collaboration is very important and when people are working in groups and communicating, understanding and progress are rapid.
+Collaboration is very important and workshop numbers are small this enables better interaction and more individual tuition time per participant.

-For all workshops The Creativity Box has Public Liability Insurance and teachers are Disclosure and Barring Service checked.
+For all workshops The Creativity Box has Public Liability Insurance.

 Upcoming Workshops / Events: